eltevo/compare-docs/vision.md

 - jupyterhub: web-based access to files and scripts, spawn kernels
 - gitlab: store and manage git repos

 ### Add-ons

 - biostar: user forum
 - binder: running ipynb directly from a git repo
 - nbdashboard: render ipynbs into working html without the scripts
+- influxdb+cadvisor+graphana for monitoring of the whole ecosystem